gsalmanali/gsalmanali/README.md

 # 👋 Hi, I'm Salman Ali!

-🎓 I hold a PhD in Computer Science from Michigan State University, where I focused on building distributed collaboration frameworks for the beef supply chain.
+🎓 I hold a PhD in Computer Science from Michigan State University, where I focused on building distributed and decentralized collaboration frameworks for complex supply chains.
+My work focused on enhancing traceability, transparency, and addressing climate issues, particularly in the beef supply chain.

 💻 I'm passionate about:
 - Distributed and decentralized applications